What are you looking for?

 Talent acquisition

-As an equal opportunity employer, we base hiring decisions purely on a candidate’s skills and merit and we ensure hiring managers uphold this expectation by providing interview training and including female representation on the majority of interview panels.
+As an equal opportunity employer, we base hiring decisions purely on a candidate’s skills and merit and we ensure hiring managers uphold this expectation by providing interview training and including female representation on the majority of interview panels and at recruitment events.

 Performance and promotions

-All employees meet with their managers annually to discuss performance and goals.
-Our performance review structure ensures that everyone receives fair evaluation and is held to consistent standards.
-These discussions and reviews form the basis for promotion considerations.
+All employees meet with their managers annually, at a minimum, to discuss performance and goals.
+Our performance review structure ensures that everyone receives fair evaluation and is held to consistent standards, reinforced by regular base salary reviews using credible market salary benchmarks as a guide to ensure we maintain market competitiveness and internal consistency.

 We recognise that building a diverse workforce means that each employee will have unique needs to drive their development.
-To support our people throughout their careers, we offer a number of opportunities for personalised, employee-driven development.
+To support our people throughout their careers, we offer opportunities for personalised, employee-driven development.

-This program is in its fourth year and in the most recent iteration, which launched in Q1 2025, 100% of those who signed up to be mentored are female, and 83% of mentors are female.
+This program is in its fourth year, and in the most recent iteration, which launched in Q1 2025, 100% of those who signed up to be mentored are female, and 83% of mentors are female.
+Based on feedback collected throughout the program, many employees who signed up to be mentored as part of the program were specifically interested in developing their leadership and people management skills.

 Conclusion